graemeworthy/rack-multipage/README.md

 # Rack::Multipage
+## It puts little thumbnails of other pages on a page.

 Sometimes it's nice to see the effect of changes on multiple pages at once, like for example when you are editing css.